karthik-s-s/test-1/README.md

 ## TEST APPLICATION

-This project includes feature like User Registration, login, importing data from excel sheet store and a Get APi for filtering data.
+This project includes feature like User Registration, login, importing data from excel sheet storing and a Get APi for filtering data.

 ## Database Design